 9. Be Prepared for Pests.

 Don’t be fooled into thinking that you can just plant your garden and let Mother Nature take care of the rest.
 There will be pests and you will have to do something about them if you want your plants to survive.
 Read up on companion planting and other organic measures of garden pest control.
 Be prepared to get up close and personal with the insect pests and pick them off!
 But remember, a few bug holes in your kale or tomatoes never hurt anyone.
 Cut off the offensive part of the produce and eat up!
+For further reading, check out my post on using Companion Planting to Control Pests Naturally.

 10. Don’t forget the flowers.